dougeby/IntuneDocs/intune/what-is-device-management.md

 You can also use a combination of [MDM and MAM](https://docs.microsoft.com/intune/byod-technology-decisions) together.

-When you setup Intune, you also choose to work solely in the Azure portal to manage devices, or use Intune and Microsoft 365 together to manage devices.
+When you set up Intune, you also choose to work solely in the Azure portal to manage devices, or use Intune and Microsoft 365 together to manage devices.
 See how Microsoft IT chose a modern device management approach, and lessons learned in the [Migrating mobile device management to Intune in the Azure portal](https://www.microsoft.com/itshowcase/Article/Content/1042/Migrating-mobile-device-management-to-Intune-in-the-Azure-portal) Microsoft IT case study.

 ## Simplify IT tasks using the Device Management dashboard